Do I Have To Pay Taxes On An Inheritance From A Foreign Relative?

 - Gifts or bequests valued at more than $100,000 from a nonresident alien individual or foreign estate (including foreign persons related to that nonresident alien individual or foreign estate); or

-- Gifts valued at more than $13,258 (adjusted annually for inflation) from foreign corporations or foreign partnerships (including foreign persons related to the foreign corporations or foreign partnerships).
+- Gifts valued at more than $16,076 got 2018 (adjusted annually for inflation) from foreign corporations or foreign partnerships (including foreign persons related to the foreign corporations or foreign partnerships).

-Additionally, gifts from related parties must be combined.
-For example, if you receive a gift of $60,000 from your mom and $60,000 from your dad, who are Mexican citizens living in Mexico, you must report the gift because the combined gift totals more than $100,000.
+No. You must combine gifts from related parties.
+For example, if you receive a gift of $70,000 from your mom and $70,000 from your dad, who are Mexican citizens living in Mexico, you must report the gift because the combined gift totals more than $100,000.

-If you receive a gift or inheritance that exceeds these thresholds, you will be required to file Form 3520 with your tax return for the year that the gift was made.
+If you receive a gift or inheritance that exceeds these $100,000, the tax laws require you to file Form 3520 at the same time as your tax return for the year you received the gift.

-Failing to file Form 3520 accurately or on time may subject you to penalties of 5 percent of the amount of the foreign gift for each month for which the failure to report continues (not to exceed a total of 25 percent).
+If you do not file Form 3520 accurately or on time, you may be subject to penalties equal to 5% of the gift or bequest for each month during which the failure continues, up to a maximum of 25%.